ocastany/image-cutoff/README.md

 image-cutoff
 ============

-Python program for spatial Fourier transform and spatial spectrum analysis.
+Spatial Fourier transform and spatial spectrum analysis.
 ------------

-The program requires the following Python modules to be installed: `numpy`, `scipy`, `matplotlib`, `Image`, `colorsys`, `os`.
+This Python program requires the following modules to be installed: `numpy`, `scipy`, `matplotlib`, `Image`, `colorsys`, `os`.
-For a demonstration from the commande line, simply run the following command and choose a demonstration example from the list that will be displayed:
+Demonstration examples are available by running the following command line:

     $ python cutoff.py

-For inclusion as a Python module, make sure the file `cutoff.py` is accessible from the `PYTHONPATH`, an use it like in the following example:
+For inclusion as a Python module, make sure the file `cutoff.py` is accessible from the `PYTHONPATH`, and use it like in the following example:

     import cutoff
     im = cutoff.load_test_data("lena")